Ford Thunderbird (sixth generation)

 The sixth generation of the Ford Thunderbird is a large personal luxury coupe that was produced by Ford for the 1972 to 1976 model years.
 A sibling of the Continental Mark IV, this generation of the Thunderbird was the largest ever produced; weighing in at over 5000 lb, they are also the heaviest coupes ever produced by Ford (aside from its Mark IV sibling car).

 In terms of styling, the sixth-generation Thunderbird would heavily influence the styling of the 1974–1976 Mercury Cougar XR7 and Ford Elite, the latter of which was replaced by the seventh-generation Thunderbird in 1977.

 1972

 Aside from the redesign itself, the 1972 Thunderbird represented a simplification of body styles.
 Instead of the two body styles (two-door and four-door landau sedan) offered for the 1971 model year, the Thunderbird was pared down to a single two-door hardtop model line.
 Exterior wise, many components were common with the Continental Mark IV, with the primary differences being the front and rear body panels.
 The controversial prominent “beak” introduced for the 1970 model year was toned down while the sequential turn signals seen since 1965 were deleted for cost saving reasons.

-The brochure suggests that at first, the base engine was the 400 Cleveland engine, however there is no evidence that any were made with that engine and early models came with the 429-4 (Ford 385 Series), with the 460 becoming optional.
+The base engine was the 400 Cleveland engine, though this engine was very uncommon, and most Thunderbirds were instead equipped with the 429-4 (Ford 385 Series) or 460.